scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bite.*** *Melee Attack:* 6 AP, 4/1/1/0/0</br>On hit deals 2/2 in piercing damage.
+***Bite.*** *Melee Attack:* 6 AP, 4/1/1/0/0 - On hit deals 2/2 in piercing damage.

-***Impale.*** *Maneuver, Melee Attack:* 7 AP, 4/2/1/0/0</br>On hit deals 3/0 in piercing damage, restraining the creature on a critical.
+***Impale.*** *Maneuver, Melee Attack:* 7 AP, 4/2/1/0/0 - On hit deals 3/0 in piercing damage, restraining the creature on a critical.
 The restrained creature can spend 5 AP on their turn to attempt to free themselves, making a Strength save against this creatures raw Strength.
 On success they are no longer restrained.

-***Charge.*** *Maneuver, Special Attack:* 8 AP, Range 5, 3/2/1/0/0</br>The Iber demon charges in a line, trampling all creatures it passes through.
+***Charge.*** *Maneuver, Special Attack:* 8 AP, Range 5, 3/2/1/0/0 - The Iber demon charges in a line, trampling all creatures it passes through.
 Creatures hit make a Dexterity or Strength save against this roll, taking 1/2 in bludgeoning damage on a fail.

 #### Iber Demon
  | | | | |